jerturowetz/docker-wordpress/README.md

   - nginx/1.11.3 >> Apache/2.4.7
   - mysql Ver 14.14 Distrib 5.6.39-83.1, for debian-linux-gnu using readline 6.3
   - Varnish: varnishd (varnish-3.0.7 revision f544cd8

-change composer.jso  and plugins to specific to require and require-dev, even plugins

-Plugins to find

-- image compression
-- security plugin
-- SEO
-- Gallery (is the native gallery good enough?)
-- events
-- enviragallery

-Find a means of using markdown in the editor
-Look in to using gutenberg